 - They did it once again to get the bag.

-- You did as your wish in those days.
+- You did as you wished in those days.

-- We did according to situation at that time.
+- We did it according to the situation at that time.

 - I did it on my own in the last month.